skeeto/w64devkit/README.md

 then the hint is zeroed: "no data."
 Eliminating this random data makes binaries more compressible and *theoretically* faster loading.
 See also:
 `peports`.

-## Fortran support

-Only C and C++ are included by default, but w64devkit also has full support for Fortran.
-To build a Fortran compiler, add `fortran` to the `--enable-languages` lines in the Dockerfile.

 ## Recommended downloadable, offline documentation